jdekleer/dxc26synth/README.md

-# Competition Setup Guide [in process]
+# Competition Setup Guide

-This guide will walk you through setting up and running the competition environment using Docker on both Ubuntu and Windows.
-The repository contains a Dockerfile, a Python class interface, and an evaluation script to ensure consistent evaluation for all participants.
+This is a preliminary guide to running the Synthetic track competition environment.
+It will evolve as we proceed.

 ## Participants' Instructions
 1. **Implement the Class**: